Continuum limit of the Green function in scaled affine $\varphi^4_4$ quantum Euclidean covariant relativistic field theory: Conclusions

 We prove through path integral Monte Carlo computer experiments that the affine quantization of the $\vp_4^4$ scaled Euclidean covariant relativistic field theory is a well defined quantum field theory with a well defined continuum limit of the one- and two-point-function, the Green's function.

-The simple pseudo-potential $\propto\hbar^2/\vp^2$ stemming from the affine quantization procedure \cite{Klauder2020c} not only does not disturb the continuum limit, as we proved here, but in addition is able to render renormalizable the $\vp_4^4$ theory which is known \cite{Freedman1982} to be non-renormalizable when treated with the more commonly known \cite{Dirac} canonical quantization .
+The simple pseudo-potential $\propto\hbar^2/\vp^2$ stemming from the affine quantization procedure \cite{Klauder2020c} not only does not disturb the continuum limit, as we proved here, but in addition is able to render non-trivial the $\vp_4^4$ theory which is known \cite{Freedman1982} to be trivial when treated with the more commonly known \cite{Dirac} canonical quantization .